TreeCityWes/XenBlocksExplorer/README.md

 ## Overview

-XenBlocks Blockchain Tools is a suite of Python scripts meticulously crafted to interact, analyze, and visualize blockchain data.
+XenBlocks Blockchain Tools is a suite of Python scripts crafted to interact, analyze, and visualize blockchain data.
 These scripts are designed to work seamlessly with the `blockchainindex.db` database.
 The suite comprises the following pivotal tools:

 ### 1. **indexer.py**
 This script reads data from the `blockchain.db` database and constructs an optimized, indexed version of the database, named `blockchainindex.db`.
-The creation of this indexed database is crucial as it serves as the backbone for `chart.py` and `explorer.py`, enabling them to exhibit charts and traverse blockchain data efficiently.
+The creation of this indexed serves as the backbone for `chart.py` and `explorer.py`, enabling them to show charts and blockchain data efficiently.

 ### 2. **chart.py**
-Equipped with advanced visualization libraries, this script transforms blockchain data from the `blockchainindex.db` database into a plethora of insightful charts and graphs.
-It leverages libraries like `matplotlib` and `seaborn` to generate the following comprehensive charts:
+Chart.py transforms blockchain data from the `blockchainindex.db` database into charts and graphs.
+It leverages libraries like `matplotlib` and `seaborn` to generate the following charts:
    - Total Network Blocks Over Time
    - Total Network Super Blocks Over Time
    - Total Network XUNI Blocks Over Time